FrenchFive/OBS/README.md

 # OBS

-Some code i dev for STREAM
+Here is some code i create w/ chat

+Some utilities may be required.